hollorol/AgroMo/README.md

 ### Using AgroMo Launcher

 - [x] AgroMo does not require installation, actually.
 Create a folder for your AgroMo: e.g. 'D:\AgroMo' and download AgroMo Launcher into this folder.
-- [x] Start AgroMo_LAUNCH.exe in your AgroMo folder, select the 'Install / Full Update' option and click the [UPDATE AGROMO] button.
+- [x] Start AgroMo_LAUNCH.exe in your AgroMo folder, select the 'Install / Full Update' option and click the [INSTALL/UPDATE AGROMO] button.

 ### [Direct link to the Launcher](https://owncloud.atk.hu/index.php/s/7T5GWv1wYqqlJFE/download)